pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 ### Divide and Conquer Algorithms

 -   What is the characteristic here?
-    -   Break your problem into smaller instances.
+    -   Break your oblem into smaller instances.
     -   In the case of the number-theoretic algorithms, the way we were evaluating the run-time was with bits.
-    -   Then, recursively solve smaller sub-problems and then combine these answers.
+    -   Then, recursively solve smaller sub-oblems and then combine these answers.

 -   What was the recursively algorithm for multiplication?
 It